Picky eating can be so overwhelming! It doesn’t have to be with this one simple strategy. Affiliate links used below.

 - “Oh, YAY!!!!!!!!!
 You had a bite of apple!!!
 Whoop!
 Whoop!”

 These are just a few examples, but I think you are starting to get the idea.
-If you are bribing, rewarding, distracting, begging, shaming, coaxing, or even praising your child to get them to eat, then you are pressuring them.
+If you are bribing, rewarding, distracting, begging, shaming, coaxing, or even praising your child for eating new to get them to eat, then you are pressuring them.

 Satter has a famous one page document called the Division of Responsibility, that clearly lays out the roles of parents and children in eating.
 I encourage you to take a look!